department-of-veterans-affairs/vagov-content/pages/health-care/get-reimbursed-for-travel-pay.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="veteran-employee">If I have an appointment at the VA health facility where I work or volunteer, can I still get reimbursed for travel?</button>
 <div id="veteran-employee" class="usa-accordion-content">

-<h5>If you're a Veteran employee who's eligible for reimbursement, or if you're a compensated work therapy patient</h5>
+<h5>If you're a Veteran and a VA employee who's eligible for reimbursement, or if you're a compensated work therapy patient</h5>

 We'll reimburse you for travel to and from your scheduled appointments.
-This includes appointments scheduled on a day when you're working or volunteering at the same VA health facility.
+This includes appointments scheduled on a day when you're working at the same VA health facility.
 For unscheduled appointments, we may reimburse you for one-way travel if you're seen as a Veteran and not an employee.

 <h5>If you're a volunteer</h5>